 Although it takes a lot of practice, jigs are one of the best lures for skipping.
 When you start getting good you can really get a jig to skip long distances.
 Especially if the water is calm, the flatter the surface the further you will be able to skip a jig.

 Flipping and Pitching

-This method is ideal when you’re targeting cover like weed edges, boat docks, timber, or big rocks.
-You can enter an area loaded with cover and flip a jig to multiple spots quickly and efficiently.
+This method is ideal when you’re targeting visible cover like weed edges, boat docks, timber, or big rocks emerging from the surface.
+The advantage is being able to enter an area loaded with cover and flip your jig to multiple spots quickly and efficiently.

-Not only do the heavy weeds provide cooler water— they are also home to a lot of forage.
+Not only do the heavy weeds provide cooler water, they are also home to a lot of forage.
 For example, crayfish will dart down from the weeds to get to the bottom and bass will pluck them off all day.
-When you punch a jig, you are imitating this action.
+When you punch a jig thought the weeds you are imitating that action.

 - For more information visit the Punch Rigs page.